tabbi89/symfony3-certification-guide-and-notes/HTTP-Caching.md

 * that variables passed to `render_esi` become part of the cache key so that you have unique caches for each combination of variables and values
 * that once you start using ESI, remember to always use the s-maxage directive instead of max-age.
 As the browser only ever receives the aggregated resource, it is not aware of the sub-components, and so it will obey the max-age directive and cache the entire page
 * [what options supports `render_esi`][esi-4]
+* that ESI request is a master request not a sub request

 [esi-1]: https://symfony.com/doc/3.0/http_cache/esi.html
 [esi-2]: https://symfony.com/doc/3.0/http_cache/esi.html#using-esi-in-symfony